KemalGayatri/KemalGayatri/research/notes.md

 Consider incorporating sections on the practical applications of Vedic concepts in areas like AI ethics, consciousness studies, or complex systems modeling.

+Consider adding a `CONTRIBUTING.md` file to guide potential contributors.
+Explore potential integrations or use cases with related technologies or frameworks.